edriessen/avicii-project/README.md

 ### Using custom album colours.

 When you set the colour type to `'album'`, you'll need to pass the album colors into the `scatter_plot_from_dataframe` function.
 Set the album colours in a dictionary where the key is the album name and the value is the HEX colour.
-Here's the dictionary I used for Avicii's album:
+Here's the dictionary I used for Avicii's albums:

 ```
 {